mushfoo/puka/docs/legal/privacy-policy.md

 ---

 **Summary:** Puka Reading Tracker prioritizes your privacy by keeping most data on your device and giving you complete control over your information.
 We only collect what's necessary to provide the service.
-**Summary:** Puka Reading Tracker prioritizes your privacy by keeping most data on your device and giving you complete control over your information.
-We only collect what's necessary to provide the service.